CoppyKappa/Rocroi-V3/README.md

 Still to be decided tho!
 But the mod is based on THE same rocroi battlefield... (expect a lot of map changes though, im making the mod from scratch)

-I hope you guys enjoy the update, shoutout to Foxplot, NTL, Comrad Ping and all the folks on the modding discord.
+I hope you guys enjoy the update, shoutout to Foxplot, NTL, Comrad Ping and all the folks on the modding discord..